 예배 갱신과 변화.
 Renewing Christian worship has been a vexing yet inevitable task for contemporary pastors.
 In the flood of resources of renewing Christian worship pastors are required to develop and articulate practices of worship appropriate to the tradition, culture, and need of the congregation as well as the guide of the Bible.
 This course first explores various ways of renewing Christian worship throughout the history of Christianity (mainly for the past fifty years) such as mainline denominations, charismatic movement, praise and worship, contemporary worship, missional worship, etc. This course also critically analyzes each different way of renewing Christian worship by focusing the intentions and results of them.
 Lastly, this course discusses the practical principles and ways of renewing the service of worship in the local church by integrating theology and culture with pastoral discretions.
 Taught only in Korean.
 4 or 8 units.
-PD of worship experiences, creating materials for corporate worship, principles for working with volunteers, all combined with an emphasis on spiritual formation, pastoral, and theological principles of worship leading.
+PD planning, leading, administering, and evaluating corporate worship, particularly from the standpoint of those who plan and lead worship, whether musician, pastor, or other leadership personnel.
+There will be personal and group experiences, including journaling of worship experiences, creating materials for corporate worship, principles for working with volunteers, all combined with an emphasis on spiritual formation, pastoral, and theological principles of worship leading.
 Students will be encouraged in the use of a wide spectrum of worship styles and resources, in addition to evaluating their use for specific purposes within sacred settings.
 Maximum benefit for this course will be received by the student who is an active leader/planner in a regular worship setting.
 8 units.
 PD